 1. Understand the triple tax advantage and how HSAs work

-You can save in an HSA if you are enrolled in an HSA-eligible health plan at work or in the private marketplace (an HSA-eligible health plan currently has a deductible of at least $1,350 for individual and $2,700 for family coverage).
+You can save in an HSA if you are enrolled in an HSA-eligible health plan at work or in the private marketplace (an HSA-eligible health plan currently has a deductible of at least $1,350 for individuals and $2,700 for family coverage).
 Most people think of HSAs as a way to save to cover current medical costs not covered by such plans.
 But if you can pay for these costs out-of-pocket, the triple tax-free nature of an HSA makes it a powerful vehicle for retirement savings.

 Many people contribute to HSAs pre-tax through payroll deductions at work so their contributions also escape FICA taxes.
 An HSA can also be purchased outside of work and funded with after-tax dollars, which the individual then takes as a tax deduction on their personal taxes.
 These contributions can accumulate tax-free and can be withdrawn tax-free to pay for current and future qualified medical expenses, including those in retirement.

 It gets better: Unlike most flexible spending accounts (FSAs), the money in an HSA can remain in your account from year to year.
 You can earn interest or earnings with your HSA, and you can even take your HSA with you should you switch employers or retire.

 For 2019, if you have a high-deductible health plan (HDHP), you can contribute up to $3,500 for self-only coverage and up to $7,000 for family coverage into an HSA.
 For 2020, if you have an HDHP, you can contribute up to $3,550 for self-only coverage and up to $7,100 for family coverage into an HSA.
 Family coverage includes any level of coverage other than self-only coverage, if offered by the employer.